Ireland Park

 "The early immigrants are now honoured at the Toronto waterfront park by five haunting bronze statues created by Irish sculptor Rowan Gillespie...One figure depicts a man lying on the ground, emaciated; another shows a pregnant woman clutching her bulging stomach, while behind her a meek child stands wide-eyed.
 One frail figure is bent over with hands clasped in prayer, contrasted by a man whose arms are extended to the sky in salvation."

-The park also features an imposing wall made exclusively of limestone imported from Kilkenny with has the names of those who died in 1847.
+The park also features an imposing wall made exclusively of limestone imported from Kilkenny with the names of those who died in 1847.
 The wall includes many of Toronto's citizens who gave their life to the Irish cause, including Bishop Michael Power.

 The park was officially opened during a ceremony on June 21, 2007, which featured the President of Ireland, Mary McAleese, Ontario Premier Dalton McGuinty, Federal Finance Minister Jim Flaherty, Toronto Mayor David Miller, and the Chairman of the Ireland Park Foundation, Robert Kearns.
 Mary McAleese described the park as "a memorial that links Ireland and Canada in a very, very powerful way, and brings that story right into the 21st century."

+The area surrounding the park has benefited from a series of civic enhancements, including the creation a popular pedestrian promenade along the waterfront and the restoration of the adjacent Canadian Malting Silos.

-In 2009, a film entitled Death or Canada features Ireland Park and the dark story of 1847 and how it impacted the young city of Toronto.
+In 2009, a film entitled Death or Canada featured Ireland Park and the dark story of 1847 and how it impacted the young city of Toronto.
 The Chairman of Ireland Park, Robert Kearns, is a featured contributor.